enewe101/corenlp-xml-reader/docs/index.rst

    ['mentions', 'id', 'representative']

-In addition to the mentions that are part of the coreference chain, we get a unique id (unique on a per-article-basis), and a reference to the "representative" mention.
+In addition to the mentions that are part of the coreference chain, we get an id for the coreference chain (unique on a per-article-basis), and a reference to the
+"representative" mention.
 The representative mention is the one that is deemed to have the fullest realization of the object's name.
 So in our example, the representative reference would be "President Obama", not "he".